rollin340/ldap_nifi_airflow/README.md

 ### I can't create any processes, even ass the admin
 This means that you have not yet added certain policies for the user.
 Note that this is required even for the administrator account, who by default does not have these permissions.
 Refer to the [NiFi details section for the steps required.](#giving-users-permissions-to-view-nifi-processes)

+### Your user has no roles and/or permissions! when logging into Airflow
+Airflow uses LDAP's 'memberOf' module to map permissions.
+Do ensure you have run the included script [as mentioned here](#enable-memberof-module-in-ldap-for-airflow), and try again.

+## Local configuration if not using Docker

 ### How to configure local NiFi
 We will need to update the following files for NiFi if done locally: